ApiLogicServer/Docs/docs/Sample-AI.md

     Create a few rows of only customer and product data.

-    Enforce the Check Credit requirement:
+    Use Logic Bank to enforce the Check Credit requirement:

     1. Customer.Balance <= CreditLimit
     2. Customer.Balance = Sum(Order.AmountTotal where date shipped is null)